 6. Click >> button and enter cos(y/180pi)sin(x/180*pi) in Cell(i,j) = edit box.

-7. In Origin 2019b, choose the newly added Plot->3D -> Parametric Surface, it will plot 1st matrix object as Z and set 2nd and 3rd matrix objects as X and Y automatically.
+7. Choose the Plot->3D -> Parametric Surface template.
+It will plot 1st matrix object as Z and set 2nd and 3rd matrix objects as X and Y automatically.

 Colormap the Sphere with Map Data